 25. Seaside Accessories

 Are you marrying beside the seaside?
 This wedding table decoration idea should float your boat!
 We love the watercolour stationery alongside the glassware in varying shades of blue and green as well as the shells of course.
-We love these shells with gilded edges from Etsy.
+We love these elegant shells from Etsy that also serve as place cards.

 26. Statement Chargers